-Café Casoni, Florence, Italy, 1919.
-Count Camillo Negroni asks bartender Fosco Scarselli to strengthen his favourite cocktail, ‘The Americano’, by replacing the soda with Gin.
+Cafe Casoni, Florence, Italy, 1919.
+Count Camillo Negroni asks bartender Fosco Scarselli to strengthen his favourite cocktail, ‘The Americano’, by replacing the soda with gin.
 Adding an orange slice to signify the new drink, the Negroni is born.
-Camillo Negroni, like us, had a taste for hard liquor; a taste he picked up while working as a rodeo clown in the American Wild West.
-On his return to Florence in 1919, he frequented Café Cassoni, and often wanted something a little stronger than the Americano’s on offer; we’ve all been there.
-After his first taste of the new drink, other patrons of the bar started asking for ‘one of Count Negroni’s drinks’ and after a while it became known simply as the Negroni.
+Camillo Negroni had a taste for hard liquor; a taste he picked up while working as a rodeo clown in the American Wild West.
+On his return to Florence in 1919, he frequented Cafe Casoni, and had a penchant for something a little stronger than the Americano’s on offer.
+Soon other patrons of the bar started asking for ‘one of Count Negroni’s drinks’, and after a while, it became known simply as the Negroni.

 “The bitters are excellent for your liver, the gin is bad for you.
 They balance each other.” – Orson Welles

-The Black Lines Negroni is not a recent development - for four years it has been a mainstay of our cocktail on tap offering.
+The Black Lines Negroni has been a mainstay in our cocktail on tap and bottle offering.
 In the most part, we build our Negroni the way it was always intended, but we’ve also made some subtle tweaks that make our take on it a little bit special.
-Firstly, ours is a slight variation on the original equal parts recipe, delivering a delicate balance of the classic Negroni ingredients; Juniper-forward London Dry Gin, bitter and bold Campari and herbaceous Vermouth.
+Ours is a slight variation on the equal parts recipe, delivering a delicate balance of the classic Negroni ingredients; Juniper-forward London Dry Gin, bitter and bold Campari, and herbaceous Vermouth.